 New York State Education Law, Section 409-H, requires schools to provide written notification regarding actual or potential use of pesticides throughout the school year.
 St. Luke’s School is also required to maintain a list of students, parents or staff members who wish to receive a 48-hour prior written notification of specific pesticide applications in the District.
 While the school does not anticipate any situation where there will be a need to provide notification of a pesticide application 48 hours in advance, if you would like to receive such notification if one were required, please call the school office, requesting pesticide application notification.
 In the unlikely event an application of a regulated pesticide application is required, the school would not apply such chemicals unless the school was to remain unoccupied for a continuous 72 hours following the application.
 In doing so, a 48-hour notification would not be required.

-St. Luke’s School provides Morning Care, beginning at 7:00AM, for families who are in need of early drop off for their children due to parent work schedules.
-An After School Program is also offered for students from dismissal until 6:00PM.
+St. Luke School provides Morning Care, beginning at 7:00 am, for families who are in need of early drop off for their children.
+An After School Program is also offered for students from dismissal until 6:00 pm.
 A daily/weekly fee is charged for those who participate.
 Students who attend the Morning Care or After School Program must follow the directions of the program supervisors.
 Any student who is a disruption to either program will not be permitted to return.

-Bus service is provided by the Office of Pupil Transportation for students in Grades PreK to 6 who qualify based on distance from St. Luke School.
+Bus service is provided by the Office of Pupil Transportation for students in Grades K to 6 who qualify based on distance from St. Luke School.
 Student Metro Cards can also be issued for those who qualify, upon request.

 Private Bus Service is available at the expense of the parent.
 Call the school office for further information.

 Limited subsidy from the State of New York for services mandated such as attendance recording, testing and curriculum is received annually.